ainhoaL/programmeListings_js/README.md

 #Programme Listings

 > Simple ES6 application that shows the paginated A-Z listings of BBC programmes, showing an image, title and small description per programme.
+It calls a BBC API to get the data.

 ##Installation